Lacy Watson Named Horsemanship Freshman Rider of the Year

 Williams graduated from Auburn University with a bachelor's degree in Animal Sciences in 1986.

-His career in the horse industry began at a young age as he showed horses, competed in rodeos and roping contests.
-His mother also competed and passed on her passion for horses.
+His career in the horse industry began at a young age as he showed horses and competed in rodeos and roping contests.
+His mother also competed, passing on her passion for horses to Williams.

-Williams' beginning years as a professional were spent in the South and the Southwest training pleasure horses as well as cutting, haltering and roping horses.
+Williams' beginning years as a professional were spent in the South and the Southwest, training pleasure horses as well as cutting, haltering and roping horses.
 These horses were shown at Futurities, Congress and World shows.
-He began his work at Auburn 16 years ago running the Horse Teaching and Researching Unit.
+He began his work at Auburn, running the Horse Teaching and Researching Unit.
 He also continued his professional showing career during his first years back.

-Williams and his wife, Sandi, have two daughters, Toni (28), who was a member of the Auburn equestrian team and Erica (22).
-Toni is married to Auburn native Jim Patrick (29).
+Williams and his wife, Sandi, have two daughters, Toni and Erica.
+Toni is married to Auburn native Jim Patrick.